bcraig83/CleanArchitecture/readme.md

 TODO: this readme is a work-in-progress, mainly because the code base is also a work-in-progress!
 Note to self: make sure readme and code base are in sync by the time I'm "done" with this repo.

+## How to use this repsitory

+The master branch contains a sample application built in the style of Clean Architecture.
+Use this as a reference to build out your own projects.

+If you want a fresh starting point, then fork this repository and start from one of the "StartHere" branches.
+The latest "StartHere" branch can be found under "StartHere/latest", but you should be able to find all previous versions under the same branch directory (for example, v1.0.0 is found under "StartHere/v1.1.0").

 This repo is based on [this](https://github.com/jasontaylordev/CleanArchitecture).

 ## What's tweaked